HorribleProgram/HorribleGLEngine/README.md

 <img src="https://github.com/HorribleProgram/HorribleGLEngine/blob/master/resources/fov.png" align="center" height="200" width="200">

 leads him to make a lot of weird decisions (_I stuff think he's a genius btw and he's done more than I would ever be able too_).
 Secondly, I don't see OpenGL full screen windows being a thing for much longer.
 Full screen experiences are fun, but I have a theory that we're going to start seeing more weird places to embed 3D environments, :man_shrugging:

+#### About this Repository
+There's 2 "main" branches:

+1. master
+2. second-master (...lol...)

+second-master is actually just a "client-side" version that won't include server-side node/express features, it just serves static files.
+It's also more of a "testing" playground.
+Other branches are just feature and issue branch hotfixes and whatnot.